Imperial-lord/youtube/qna/README.md

 Usually you might wanna deploy your own models, or the ones you have trained and tuned to a specific use case or dataset.
 For this demo, however, we are going to use a pretained model.

 One of the best sources for finding pretrained models is [Hugging Face](https://huggingface.co).
 We will choose the [roberta-base model](https://huggingface.co/roberta-base), fine-tuned using the [SQuAD2.0](https://huggingface.co/datasets/squad_v2) dataset.
-It's been trained on question-answer pairs, including unanswerable questions, for the task of Question Answering.
+It's been trained on question-answer pairs, including unanswerable questions, for the task of Question-Answering.

 ## 🧑🏻‍💻 Building a Fast API application